E-Safety at Beacon Academy

 NSPCC Netaware - A site that allows parents to share how age appropriate social media site are and highlights features that could pose a risk for children’s and safety advice on how to combat this.

-Some more general guides to the latest technologies, click the help sheet links below.
+For more general guides to the latest technologies, click the help sheet links below.

 Device Help Sheets